Ko Antey Koti

-Ko Antey Koti (కో అంటే కోటి) is a 2012 released Telugu-language romantic heist thriller film starring Sharwanand, Priya Anand and Sri Hari.
-It was directed by Anish Kuruvilla and produced by Sharwanand's mother, Myneni Vasundhara Devi, under Sarvaa Arts.
+Ko Antey Koti (కో అంటే కోటి) is a 2012 Indian Telugu-language romantic heist thriller film starring Sharwanand, Priya Anand and Sri Hari.
+It was directed by Anish Kuruvilla and produced by Sharwanand's mother, Myneni Vasundhara Devi, under the Sarvaa Arts banner.
+The film's title is based on a song from Kshana Kshanam.

 Plot

-Vamsi (Sharwanand),a thief who is looking to mend his ways is hired by Maya Master (Sri Hari) another thief who plans on becoming rich on the premise of carrying out one last heist and retire.
+Vamsi (Sharwanand), a thief who is looking to mend his ways is hired by Maya Master (Sri Hari) another thief who plans on becoming rich on the premise of carrying out one last heist and retire.
 Maya master has assembled a gang for this purpose.
 Vamsi and the gang succeed in carrying out the robbery after which Maya Master betrays them and gets away with the money what happened next forms the story.